cansakirt/ahk-daily/README.md

 ## 1. PrinttoPDF.ahk
 foo.pdf -> Microsoft Print to PDF -> foo_COPY.pdf

-Prints a pdf to pdf, appends "_COPY" to the filename.
+Prints pdfs to pdfs, appends "\_COPY" to the filename.

 Drag and drop.